眾生無邊誓願度

 Formed Precepts and Formless Precepts

-Only such long-practicing bodhisattvas can effectively uphold the formless mind-ground precepts of Mahayana bodhisattvas.
-Because their minds are already pure, they do not violate the form-based precepts established by the Buddha, such as the Five Precepts and Eight Precepts.
-They naturally do not break them without needing to deliberately uphold them; their actions of body, speech, and mind are pure.
-Because they possess meditative concentration at or above the First Dhyāna, afflictions are eradicated, and the mind-ground is pure.
-Only on this foundation can they uphold the formless mind-ground precepts.
-Their minds are not bound by the forms of precepts; they can do anything that does not affect the purity of the mind-ground, aiming to save sentient beings, not to indulge their own greed.
+Only such long-cultivating ones can effectively uphold the Mahayana bodhisattva mind-ground precepts, because their minds are already pure and they will not violate the form-based precepts established by the Buddha.
+For example, they do not need to deliberately uphold the Five Precepts or Eight Precepts; they naturally do not violate them, and their actions of body, speech, and mind are pure.
+Because they possess meditative concentration at or above the first dhyāna, their afflictions are eradicated, and their minds are pure.
+On this basis, they can uphold the formless mind-ground precepts.
+Their minds are not bound by the forms of the precepts; they can do anything that does not affect the purity of their mind-ground, with the purpose of rescuing sentient beings, not indulging their own greed.

-If a bodhisattva still harbors greed, hatred, or heavy delusion within, they must strictly uphold form-based precepts.
-The Five Precepts and Eight Precepts must each be strictly observed without violation.
-If violated, they must confess and repent with deep remorse, especially the Bodhisattva Precepts—they must be strictly upheld without the slightest indulgence or concession.
-A bodhisattva who has not eradicated any of the afflictions of greed, hatred, and delusion—especially one who lacks even the most basic access concentration (anāgamya-samādhi)—is not yet qualified to uphold formless precepts and fundamentally cannot uphold them.
-Because the mind-ground is impure, every thought arises in accordance with afflictions.
-They must diligently uphold form-based precepts, step by step restraining their minds from transgressing through various external forms.
-Only after the First Dhyāna arises and afflictions are eradicated can they begin tentatively to set aside form and uphold the purity of the mind-ground.
+If a bodhisattva still has greed, hatred, or heavy delusion within, they must strictly uphold form-based precepts.
+The Five Precepts and Eight Precepts must each be strictly upheld without violation.
+If violated, they must confess and repent with deep remorse, especially the bodhisattva precepts, which must be strictly upheld without the slightest leniency or self-indulgence.
+Bodhisattvas who have not eradicated any of the afflictions of greed, hatred, and delusion—especially those who lack even the most basic concentration before reaching the first dhyāna—are not yet qualified to uphold formless precepts and fundamentally cannot uphold them, because their mind-ground is impure.
+Every thought and impulse corresponds to afflictions.
+They must uphold form-based precepts well, step by step restraining their minds from transgressing through various external forms.
+Only after the first dhyāna arises and afflictions are eradicated can they begin to tentatively set aside form and uphold the purity of the mind-ground.

-Present-day Buddhists are pitiable, pathetic, and detestable!
-Clearly possessing shallow roots of goodness, yet presuming themselves to be long-practicing bodhisattvas.
-Clearly incapable of upholding the Five Precepts, Eight Precepts, or Bodhisattva Precepts, yet loudly proclaiming they uphold formless mind-ground precepts, utterly lacking self-awareness.
-They are all high-sounding sloganeers.
-If this continues, Buddhism will inevitably decline; no one will attain accomplishment.
-The Threefold Training of Precepts, Meditative Concentration, and Wisdom (śīla, samādhi, prajñā) proclaimed by the World-Honored One himself—now they want to abandon the training in Precepts and Meditative Concentration, keeping only the dry wisdom (prajñā) training.
-Each one speaks of the Dharma eloquently and plausibly, yet possesses no actual cultivation whatsoever—their eyes are high but their hands low.
-This is the chaotic state of the current Buddhist world.
-It cannot be rectified because of sentient beings' powerful arrogance.
+Present-day Buddhist practitioners are pitiable, pathetic, and deplorable!
+Clearly possessing shallow good roots, they presume themselves to be long-cultivating bodhisattvas.
+Clearly incapable of upholding the Five Precepts, Eight Precepts, or Bodhisattva Precepts, they loudly proclaim upholding formless mind-ground precepts, utterly lacking self-awareness.
+They are all lofty, grandiose slogan-shouters.
+If this continues, Buddhism will inevitably decline, and no one will attain accomplishment.
+The threefold training of precepts, concentration, and wisdom—the three inexhaustible studies proclaimed by the World-Honored One himself—are now to be abandoned, leaving only the study of mere intellectual wisdom.
+They all speak eloquently and seemingly logically about the Dharma, yet possess no actual cultivation, being all talk and no action.
+This is the chaotic state of the current Buddhist world, which cannot be rectified due to sentient beings' powerful arrogance.

 ——Master Sheng-Ru's Teachings